 Coming up this Friday, at Fordham Law School's 20th Annual Sports Law Symposium, Irwin Kishner will be discussing whether daily fantasy sports leagues should be considered gambling and what role, if any, should sports officials play in its regulation.
 For more information about this event, click here.

-On April 1, Herrick real estate chair Belinda Schwartz and sports law counsel Jared Bartie will be speaking to a group of current and former professional athletes enrolled in the Miami Executive MBA Program for Artists & Athletes.
-They will discuss real estate investment and sports entity ownership opportunities.
+On April 1, Herrick real estate chair Belinda Schwartz will be speaking to a group of current and former professional athletes enrolled in the Miami Executive MBA Program for Artists & Athletes.
+She will discuss real estate investment and sports entity ownership opportunities.
 For more information about this event, click here.

 On February 19, 2016, the SEC approved amendments to the New York Stock Exchange (NYSE) Listed Company Manual.
 The amendments include Section 203.03, which requires foreign private issuers listed on the NYSE to submit to the SEC semi-annual, unaudited financial information on Form 6-K.

 Domestic issuers are required to report quarterly on Form 10-Q, but until the rule change, NYSE-listed foreign private issuers were not subject to any interim financial disclosure requirements.
 The new rule closes that gap between domestic and foreign issuers.
 The amendments also serve to align NYSE's policies with those of NASDAQ, which already requires foreign private issuers to disclose certain interim financial information.

 The specific disclosures required to be filed under Form 6-K include: (i) an interim balance sheet as of the end of the second fiscal quarter, and (ii) a semi-annual income statement for the first two fiscal quarters.
 The financial information included in Form 6-K must be presented in English, but does not have to be audited, reconciled with U.S. GAAP or presented in U.S. dollars.